 - Use a payroll service that also has a time and attendance system

 Step 6: Calculate payroll and pay employees plus taxes.
 You can choose to pay employees in a number of different ways (i.e., cash, check, direct deposit, pay cards).
 Federal taxes should be paid through EFTPS.

+All North Dakota state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the North Dakota Department of Revenue website.
 Almost all North Dakota employers must file withholding tax quarterly (dates listed below).
 These returns can be filed on the NDTAP website or via a paper application that can be mailed to the North Dakota Office of the State Tax Commissioner (P.O.
 Box 5624, Bismarck, ND 58506-5624).

 All employers in North Dakota are required to file a Transmittal of Wage and Tax Statement at the end of each calendar year that includes federal W-2 copies that have the withholding amount of North Dakota’s state income tax.

 Some employers are eligible for annual filing only.
 These employers must meet the following requirements in the previous year.